-Assessment results are just one of several strategies that Colorado is using to evaluate the impacts of COVID-19 on learning, support effective recovery strategies and create a stronger and more equitable education system.
+Reviewing assessment results is just one of several strategies that Colorado is using to evaluate the impacts of COVID-19 on learning, support effective recovery strategies, and create a stronger and more equitable education system.

 Results will be used to inform Colorado's ongoing work to support schools and improve educational outcomes for students.
-Results will provide state leaders with valuable information to help better direct attention and resources to the districts, schools, and focus areas in the most need.
+Results will provide state leaders with valuable information to help better direct attention and resources to the districts, schools and focus areas in the most need.

-As a result of the pandemic, the state accountability system has been paused for a second year, and spring 2021 assessment results will not be used in teacher evaluations or included in performance frameworks.
+As a result of the pandemic, the state accountability system has been paused for a second year, and spring 2021 assessment results will not be used in teacher evaluations or included in school or district performance ratings.